senbarnika/Customer-Segmentation-and-Churn-Prediction/README.md

-_Customer Segmentation (for Banks) using Unsupervised Machine Learning in Python_
+🧩 **Customer Segmentation for Banks using Unsupervised Machine Learning**

 📌 *Overview*